 Like us, bats have lungs and a four-chamber heart.
 Contrary to popular belief, bats have good eyesight although they use echolocation to find food.

-Bats have the same bones in their front feet as we have in our arms.
-The bones in their front feet only differ from our arm bones in their size (fig. 1).
+The scientific name for bats is chiroptera which means “hand wing”.
+Bats have the same bones in their wings as we have in our arms.
+The bones in their wings only differ from our arm bones in their size (fig. 1).
 Bats are endothermic organisms, meaning that they are able to use the heat generated by their bodily functions to maintain a high body temperature.
 Interestingly, bats are also able to drop their body temperature as low as 3ºC in hibernation.
 As a result, they are also considered to be heterothermic.

 Bat wings are made up of a membrane called the patagium which stretches between the hand bones and hindlimbs.
 Another section of the patagium, called the uropatagium, extends between the hindlimbs and assists in flight and catching insects.